fhamborg/news-please/README.md

 ## Wiki and documentation
 You can find more information on usage and development in our [wiki](https://github.com/fhamborg/news-please/wiki)!

-## Future improvements
-* Better error handling incl. more descriptive messages
-* Better logging (currently, we think that the logging is either too detailed or too silent)
-* Improvement of detection whether a page is a news article or not

 ## Acknowledgements
 This project would not have been possible without the contributions of the following students (ordered alphabetically):